aleshaleksey/fansys23/abilities.md

 **Prerequisite**: 6 SP dice.

-**Original state**: Only melee attacks with weapons you are not proficient with provoke attacks of opportunity.
+**Original state**: In melee, only attacks with weapons the attacker is not proficient with provoke attacks of opportunity.

 ___
 #### Deflect Arrows